Spyros26/Flask-Project/README.md

 ## User Roles

-1. Admin (default admin acc has username: admin and password: petrol4ever)
+1. Admin (default admin account has username: admin and password: petrol4ever)

 2. Privileged (role for privileged stakeholders who can access SessionsPerXX endpoints from cli)